This article may contain compensated links. Please read the disclosure for more info.

 First, the main beats of a piece form groups depending on where the stronger beats fall.

-The most common groupings are in 2's, 3's and 4's, called duple, triple or quadruple meter.
+The most common groupings are in 2's, 3's, and 4's, called duple, triple, or quadruple meter.

-Next, each main beat can also be felt as subdivided in either 2 smaller beats or 3 smaller beats.
-If subdivided in 2 smaller beats, it is called Simple Meter:
+Next, each main beat can also be felt as subdivided into either 2 smaller beats (1-and 2-and, etc.) or 3 smaller beats (1-and-and 2-and-and, etc.).

-With the sub division in 3 smaller beats it is called Compound Meter:
+With the subdivision in 3 smaller beats, it is called Compound Meter:

 The Compound time signatures are, as mentioned above, easy to spot.
-They have the numbers 6, 9 or 12 on top.
+They have the numbers 6, 9, or 12 on top.
 Some commonly used are:

 It can be any note value, really, but the most common here are 4 (=quarter note), 8 (=eight note), or 16 (=sixteenth note).